Clement-Martzloff/minute-md/README.md

     # yarn install
     ```
 3.  **Environment Variables:**
     Create a `.env` file in the root directory.
-You will likely need variables for your LLM provider (e.g., `GOOGLE_CHAT_API_KEY` if using Google Chat models, or similar for other LLMs).
-Consult the `infrastructure/google-chat-model-factory.ts` or other LLM adapter files for specific requirements.
+You will likely need variables for your LLM provider (e.g., `CHAT_GOOGLE_GENERATIVE_AI_API_KEY` if using Google Chat models, or similar for other LLMs).
+Consult the `ioc/setupDi` or other LLM adapter files for specific requirements.

 ### Running the Development Server